is for sale

 My names are valuable assets and I receive a lot of interest, so for sake of time, I only reply to real offers that make sense.

 Yes.
-I offer no credit check, zero interest financing, for up to 18 months, depending on the size of the transaction.
+I offer zero interest monthly payment plans, depending on the size of the transaction.

 If we're using an Escrow service, the associated fees fall on you.
 Once the dough hits escrow, I transfer the domain name and any brand related assets to your control.